-The most important thing to remember during a DUI investigation is that you don’t HAVE to do anything.
-So no, you don’t have to blow.
+The most important thing to remember during a Florida DUI investigation is that you don’t HAVE to do anything.

-However what the police don’t tell you is that if you decide to blow the breathalyzer and police find your blood alcohol content is above the legal limit of .08, your license will be suspended for 6 months and you’ve just given the prosecution solid evidence against you which could help their case to convict you of a DUI.
+If you decide to blow the breathalyzer and police find your blood alcohol content is above the legal limit of 0.08, your driver’s license will be suspended for 6 months and you’ve just given the prosecution solid evidence against you which could help their case to convict you of a DUI.

 So, you risk a year of a driver’s license suspension by saying “no” to a breath test if it's your first DUI and first time saying no to a breath test in Florida.
 But, denying that evidence could be pivotal in getting a great result on your case.